thuhangha/thuhangha.github.io/_projects/projects.md

 ---

 ## Overview
-My projects span both academic research and independent applied work, with a shared focus on translating analytical and modeling approaches into decision-relevant insights for energy and sustainability challenges—particularly in emerging economies such as Vietnam.
+My projects span both academic research and independent applied work, with a shared focus on translating analytical and modeling approaches into decision-relevant insights for energy and sustainability challenges - particularly in emerging economies such as Vietnam.

 ---